-I hope you're walking away with a few nuggets of wisdom that can help you in your own journey as an online entrepreneur.
+I hope you're walking away with some inspiring ideas and insights you can put to work in your business.

-I'd also like to extend my sincere gratitude to Mike for coming on the show and sharing so freely from his experience.
+Many thanks to Mike for coming on the show and sharing so freely from his experience.

-To get links to all the resources we mentioned in this episode, head on over to SubscriptionEntrepreneur.com/160.
+To get links to all the resources we mentioned in this episode, head on over to SubscriptionEntrepreneur.com/188.